 Game Score: 104

 Like Kershaw, a lone error kept Scherzer from writing his name on the short list of pitchers to throw a perfect game.
-This error came in the sixth inning, when third baseman Yunel Escobar fielded a sharply hit ground ball, but threw a short hop to first.
-Regardless, this performance stands out for a few reasons.
+This one came in the sixth inning, when third baseman Yunel Escobar fielded a sharply hit ground ball but threw a short hop to first.
+Regardless, this performance stands out for a couple reasons.

 1.